 Matching Sighs: Invite matching pairs to sigh like a bored, disinterested teenager as they move between circles.
 Ideal for locations where you can’t make too much noise.

-Distant Circles: Adding to above variation, start with two circles positioned far apart, and require pairs who depart one circle to run to the other.
-Brilliant for raising heart-rates.
+Distant Circles: Adding to the above variation, start with two circles positioned far apart, and require pairs who depart one circle to run to the other.
+Brilliant for raising heart rates.

 Switch: Invite matching pairs to swap positions within the circle as quickly as possible.
 Call the next “LOOK UP” command quickly to motivate those swapping spots to move speedily.
 Make your group aware that on occasions there will be several pairs moving (inside the circle,) so encourage all movers to be aware of others.

 Fun & rapid circle-forming strategy.